rickabrac/iOSCombineGPTClient/README.md

-## iPhone GPT chat client using a state-driven, unidirectional dataflow architecture.
+### iPhone GPT chat client using a unidirectional dataflow architecture.

 If you hire me as your iOS (Re)Architecture lead, I will extend this framework.

 ## Description